M.A. in Islamic & Middle Eastern Studies

 Modern Standard Arabic

-- Completion of the Advanced MSA course is a requirement for graduation, but MSA study does not count towards the 36 credits of the M.A. degree.
+• Completion of the Advanced MSA course is a requirement for graduation, and 6 credits of Advanced MSA counts towards the 36 credits of the M.A. degree.

 Modern Hebrew

-Note: Modern Hebrew courses do not count towards your degree credit requirements.
+Note: Practical Hebrew courses do not count towards your degree credit requirements.

 Other Middle Eastern and Islamic Languages